Stanegate: Route

 The Stanegate began in the east at Corstopitum, where the important road, Dere Street headed towards Scotland.
 West of Corstopitum, the Stanegate crossed the Cor Burn, and then followed the north bank of the Tyne until it reached the North Tyne near the village of Wall.
 A Roman bridge must have taken the road across the North Tyne, from where it headed west past the present village of Fourstones to Newbrough, where the first fort is situated, 7+1/2 mi from Corbridge, and 6 mi from Vindolanda.
 It is a small fort occupying less than 1 acre and is in the graveyard of Newbrough church, which stands alone to the west of the village.

 From Newbrough, the Stanegate proceeds west, parallel to the South Tyne until it meets the next major fort, at Vindolanda (Chesterholm).
 From Vindolanda the Stanegate crosses the route of the present-day Military Road and passes just south of the minor fort of Haltwhistle Burn.
 From Haltwhistle Burn, the Stanegate continues west away from the course of the South Tyne and passes the major fort of Magnis (Carvoran), 6+1/2 mi from Vindolanda and 20 mi from Corstopitum.
-At this point, the road is joined by the Maiden Way coming from Epiacum (Whitley Castle) to the south.
+At this point, the road is joined by the Maiden Way coming from the fort of Epiacum (also known as Whitley Castle) near Alston to the south.

 From Magnis, the road turns towards the southwest to follow the course of the River Irthing, passing the minor fort of Throp, and arriving at the major fort of Nether Denton, 4+1/2 mi from Magnis and 24+1/2 mi from Corstopitum.
 The fort occupies an area of about 3 acre.